-Back in Aug 2016, people started proposing that there were two different people tweeting from the @realDonaldTrump account: Trump and staffers.
+Back in mid-2016, people started proposing that there were two different people tweeting from the @realDonaldTrump account: Trump and his staffers.
 Data-scientist David Robinson wrote a very extensive article called “Text analysis of Trump’s tweets confirms he writes only the (angrier) Android half,” in which he shows that there are undeniable differences between the tweets sent from “Twitter for Android” and all the other sources (mostly iPhone and from a web browser).

 For example, the ones from the Android phone are a lot angrier and negative.
 Robinson used a very sophisticated method of testing for 10 different moods in addition to sentiment.
 One of his conclusions is that the Android tweets used “about 40-80% more words related to disgust, sadness, fear, anger, and other ‘negative’ sentiments than the iPhone account does.”

 The Atlantic went a little further into the weeds after Robinson’s article came out, showing that as the campaign went into high gear, fewer tweets came from the Android phone: